 - Guided visit to the Greek and Roman ruins

-- Audio guide service in German, French, Italian, and Russian
+- Audio guide service in German, French, Italian, Russian, Portuguese and Chinese

 Placa Catalunya, Barcelona, in front of the Hard Rock Café.